foretspaisibles/bsdowl/doc/LaTeXDocument.md

 ```

 In comparison with the manual approach for storing the object in a
-safe place with the _cp_ command, you save retyping the target
+safe place with the _cp_ command, we save retyping the target
-directory name the next time you update your document.
+directory name the next time we update our document.
 But delegating
 this easy step to the `Makefile` has other benefits:

-- It eases the organisation of your document sources library.
+- It eases the organisation of our document sources library.
 - It scales to a large number of documents, see _Working with a large
   number of documents_ below.
-- In draft-mode, a time stamp identifying the compilation time is
+- In draft-mode, a time stamp identifying the compilation time or the
-  automatically added to the file name, see below.
+  last modification time is automatically added to the file name, see
+  below.

-## Select an output format
+## Produce LaTeX documents in various output formats

 The TeX tool chain is capable of producing electronic documents in
 several formats.
 Commonly used formats are DVI, PostScript (PS) and
 PDF.
 The _TEXDEVICE_ variable governs the format of documents produced
 with the help of latex.doc.mk.
 Its value is usually _pdf_, so
-that `latex.doc.mk` will produce a PDF file from your source.
+that `latex.doc.mk` will produce a PDF file from our source.
 Other
 possible values are _ps_ or _dvi_.
-If you configured a
+If we configured a
-PostScript printer _TEXPRINTER_ with the texconfig program, you
+PostScript printer _TEXPRINTER_ with the **texconfig** program, we
 also can use _TEXPRINTER.ps_ as a value in _TEXDEVICE,_ it will
 instruct `dvips` to use the settings for _TEXPRINTER_ when translating
-your DVI file to PostScript.
+our DVI file to PostScript.
 It is also possible to list several
 output formats in _TEXDEVICE,_ like _dvi pdf ps.TEXPRINTER1 ps.TEXPRINTER2_.

-## Drafts and multipass jobs
+### Produce drafts of LaTeX documents

-Some formats or macros need your manuscript to be processed several
+Some formats or macros need our manuscript to be processed several
-times by TeX or LaTeX before you obtain the final version of your
+times by TeX or LaTeX before we obtain the final version of our
 document.
 The `latex.tex.mk` module enforces multipass treatment of
-your manuscript, because LaTeX needs this to produce correct cross
+the manuscript, because LaTeX needs this to produce correct cross
-references created with _label_ and _ref_ commands within your
+references created with _label_ and _ref_ commands within our
 document.
 The `doc.tex.mk` module will not do multiple treatment of
-your manuscript unless you set the variable _MULTIPASS_ to a list of
+our manuscript unless we set the variable _MULTIPASS_ to a list of
 names, each element giving its name to a pass.
 The choice of these
 names does not have a real importance, as they are only displayed to
 the user.
-It is even possible to specify the same name several times.

 In the early stages of existence of a document, updates are likely to
 be frequent and it is thus desirable to avoid the lengthy multiple
-passes processing.  `bsdowl` has a draft mode for this.
-To enable the draft
+passes processing.  **BSD Owl Scripts** has a draft mode for this.
-mode, add a statement `USES+= draft` to your `Makefile`,
+To enable the draft mode, we add a statement `USES+= draft` to
-as shown by the following example:
+our `Makefile`, as shown by the following example:

 ```makefile
 DOCUMENT=		script.tex